 However, a different version had already been featured playing over a short two-minute promo clip of the White Room roadmovie.
 There’s a quite pumping TB303 bassline underneath the melody (hence the mix is usually refered to as the “303 Edit”) and a groovy beat, with lots of the mad preacher’s vocals chopped up and spread across the track.
 Unfortunately the short snippet from the promo video is all that exists of this version since, like the movie itself, this version never properly surfaced.

 In March 1990 The KLF had themselves pressed a limited run of (allegedly) 20 whitelabel promos.
-The 12″ pressing featuring a slightly more laid back but still danceable mix, a shorter edit, as well as the original ambient version.
+The 12″ pressing (listed below) features a slightly more laid back but still danceable mix, a shorter edit, as well as the original ambient version.

 Whether or not Madrugada Eterna was meant as a accompanying single to either Chill Out – as suggested by one of the Info Sheets – or The White Room Soundtrack remains unconfirmed.
 In the end The KLF apparently didn’t like it and decided not to widely release it around the time, making the whitelabel promo one of the rarest KLF releases to find.

 Tracks & Formats

 |12″WL Single / Mar 1990|

 A bootleg of KLF ETERNA 1 featuring the club mix only was released by Mike Dutton as ETERNITY 23.
 Some of these feature a red sticker with Italian text on the sleeve in an attempt to disguise their true origin.